agiledev-students-fall2022/final-project-team-stranger/README.md

 * Placeholder
 * Placeholder

 ## History

 Please consult our [CONTRIBUTING.md](./CONTRIBUTING.md) document.

 ## Project Build and Run Instructions

-Place instructions here.
+This section will be completed as we build out the front-end and backend.

+* Running the Backend:
+* Running the Frontend:

 ## Roles

 ### Sprint 0

 #### Product Owner

 * Lawrence

 #### Scrum Master

 * Rashed

 #### Developers

 * Lawrence
 * Rashed
 * Richard
 * Harry

 ### Sprint 1

 ### Sprint 2

 ### Sprint 3

 ### Sprint 4